Razviar/mtga-pro-tracker/README.md

 ## TRACKER IS NOT UPDATING?
 App crashes or not starting?
 No recent updates uploaded?
 Follow steps:

-1. Make sure you have latest version v.1.6.4.
+1. Make sure you have latest version.
 It's updated to be compatible with latest MTGA version.
 2. Be sure that you have .NET 4.6.2 or higher.

 3. If you are able to see app interface, just click FULL RESET button, then re-input new token.